 Browse through your keyword list and highlight or save options using the following criteria:

-Ideally, you’d want to create articles for every keyword group.
+Ideally, you'd want to create articles for every keyword group.
 However, this can be expensive and time-consuming.
-So, I believe in prioritizing keywords.
-If a keyword is high in volume, low in difficulty, relevant to your niche, and aligns with your business goals, it’s should be your initial target.
+So, prioritize keywords.
+If a keyword is high in volume, low in difficulty, relevant to your niche, and aligns with your business goals, it should be your initial target.

 As for external links, if you're guest posting or link building, use the keyword variations as your external link anchors.